better-internet/radworks-grants/README.md

 below:
 <!--- TODO Add a Google/Airtable application/form to fill out-->

-### Real-time conversation

-We have dedicated Matrix and Discord channels for grant recipients.

--  <!--- TODO -->
--  <!--- TODO Should they have a funding/drip NFT that unlocks access? -->

 ## Alt Funding Sources

 In leu of a grant, you may find info below helpful to fund any projects you have in mind.